 At the time of writing, a typical day’s eating for me is lunch at 1pm, dinner at 7pm, and a dessert afterwards (I skip breakfast).
 I will typically feel a little peckish at around 5pm, but I know that I do not need food at that time.
 After all, dinner is only a couple of hours away.
 However, my brain often needs reminding of that fact, which is why I sometimes turn to my strategy of ‘sensory overload’.
 I’m going to reveal that strategy in this article.

 The thinking behind sensory overload is based upon the fact that my hunger pangs are not ‘real’, in a sense that they do not reflect a genuine need for food.
 It has been argued that the human body can exist in a fasted state for days before triggering the much-maligned starvation response.
-When we experience hunger pangs and/or a desire to eat, we are not dealing with a life-or-death situation – we are dealing with an unpleasant sensation that should be dealt with appropriately.
+When we experience hunger pangs and/or a desire to eat, we are not dealing with a life-or-death situation – we are dealing with a sensation that should be dealt with appropriately.

 My strategy of sensory overload is foolproof in the sense that if you are still experiencing hunger pangs when you have completed the process, you can be sure that you are genuinely hungry and should perhaps therefore eat something.
 However, the chances are that you will rarely get to that point.